Test Update:

 cid:image005.png@01D26D76.E2123BE0

-SUBJECT: Syphilis Reverse Screening - SYPHILIS TOTAL AB SCREEN W/ REFLEX (LAB12272)
+1. Syphilis Screening: SYPHILIS TOTAL AB SCREEN WITH REFLEX (LAB12272)

 Reverse syphilis testing algorithm starts with an assay to measure IgM and IgG antibodies specific to Treponema pallidum (TP) utilizing the Syphilis TP antibody CMIA assay which will be performed at St. Mary’s Madison.